salinecrew/salinecrew.github.io/parent-corner.md

 -   Sets agendas
 -   Main Liaison with the coaches
 -   Main Liaison with Saline High School and Community Ed
--   Delegates duties and jobs to other Board Members and crew team volunteers
+-   Delegates duties and jobs to other Board Members and rowing team volunteers

 ### Vice President - {{site.data.members.vice-president}}